xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * "leonard" should have 1 cities.
  * "leonard" should have the "Capital" city.
  * Click on the "leonard" city "Capital"
- * You should be at the city screen.
+ * You should be at the screen of a city.
  * The name should be "Capital".

 You can see here the population: